-By February 1 you should:
+By February 1 you should (but are not required to):

-- Test-fly your initial TARC design (without altimeter), making sure that you leave time to redesign, rebuild, and re-fly by April 8 if this initial flight/design is not successful! - If your first flight is fully successful, test-fly again with stopwatch timing and the altimeter installed.
+- Test-fly your initial TARC design (without altimeter), making sure that you leave time to redesign, rebuild, and re-fly by April 6 if this initial flight/design is not successful! - If your first flight is fully successful, test-fly again with stopwatch timing and the altimeter installed.
 Repeat test flights until you hit the design targets. - > If your first flight is not successful, do post-flight failure analysis and re-design.

-By March 15 you should:
+By March 15 you should (but are not required to):